 - Use with an iOS or Android app

 - Up to 23 minutes fly time

 Individually, I highly recommend the DJI Mavic Pro Fly More Combo.
 This truly has all the bells and whistles and is quite beefy at a bit over 8 pounds.
 It can fly up to 22 mph and to a distance of over 4 miles.
 Not sure I’d want to fly that far and still keep my eye on it, but that’s what it does!
 There’s also an aviation sensor that recognizes obstacles so the drone doesn’t run into them.
-And it’s collapsible, so it’s a great portable drone to travel with.
+It’s collapsible, so it’s a great portable travel drone.
 The kit includes lots of extras and spares and even comes with a carry bag.
 It costs over $1000, but if you are looking for a high quality drone bundle, this is it.